simeononsecurity/Windows_STIG_Ansible/README.md

 ## Requirements:
 - Requires you have secure WinRM over HTTPS already configured on your Windows Systems
+  - STIGs mandate you have WinRM over HTTPs if you use WinRM.
+This in mind, this collection enforces changes that enforce WinRM over HTTPs.
+If you're using plaintext WinRM this collection will break your communication with your windows hosts.
   - Read the following for more information:
     - [Ansible - Setting up a Windows Host](https://docs.ansible.com/ansible/2.5/user_guide/windows_setup.html)
     - [Microsoft - Security Considerations for PowerShell Remoting using WinRM](https://docs.microsoft.com/en-us/powershell/scripting/learn/remoting/winrmsecurity?view=powershell-7.2)